So what are the top 10 things you need to know?

 5. We’ve programmed three film screenings in the Howard Assembly Room, Leeds, to complement the themes of Trouble in Tahiti.
 Revolutionary Road (2008), Carol (2015) and Journey to Italy (1953) are all beautifully made explorations of the cultural confines within which marriage and relationships operated in the 1950s.

-6. Trial by Jury is one of the earliest works by the ever-popular Gilbert and Sullivan, launching a partnership that took Victorian musical theatre by storm and arguably created a genre entirely of its own.
+6. Trial by Jury is one of the earliest works by the ever-popular Gilbert and Sullivan, cementing a partnership that took Victorian musical theatre by storm and arguably created a genre entirely of its own.
 W.S.
 Gilbert (words) and Arthur Sullivan (music) created a run of 14 comic operas, including The Pirates of Penzance and The Mikado.
 Their works are sometimes called operettas, meaning light operas, or Savoy operas, referring to the Savoy Theatre where many of their works premiered.

 7. The cast for Trial by Jury is made up entirely of company members from the Chorus of Opera North, including Nicholas Watts as Edwin, Jeremy Peaker as the Learned Judge, and Amy Freston as Angelina.
 Amy has performed many roles at Opera North, and G&S afficionados may also remember her as Rose Maybud in Ruddigore (2010-2012).